OHDSI/Achilles/README.md

     - Also see [notes.md](extras/notes.md) for more information (in the extras folder).

-Collaborators: How to Navigate SQL Files
+Developers: How to Add or Modify Analyses
 ==================================

-Please refer to the README-developers.md file.
+Please refer to the [README-developers.md file](README-developers.md).

 Getting Started with Docker